 Have been allowed entry into the United States for participation in the detection, investigation, prosecution, or judicial processes associated with an act or perpetrator of trafficking.”

 As the evidence in the record shows, Mr. Client meets the requirements of 8.
 C.F.R. § 214.207(a)(4).
 [Only use this if the client meets the definition at subsection 4.
 Otherwise, use another subsection for the parts below].
 That subsection provides that an applicant is physically present in the United States on account of the trafficking if he was “subject to a severe form of trafficking in persons at some point in the past and [his] current presence in the United States is directly related to the original trafficking in persons, regardless of the length of time that has passed between the trafficking and filing of the Application for T Nonimmigrant Status.”
 Mr. Client satisfies this requirement.
-He was previously subject to a severe form of trafficking and now remains in the United States as a result of that trafficking The length of time between the trafficking and filing for T nonimmigrant status is irrelevant.
+He was previously subject to a severe form of trafficking and now remains in the United States as a result of that trafficking.
+The length of time between the trafficking and filing for T nonimmigrant status is irrelevant.

 After Mr. Client escaped from the trafficking situation, he struggled psychologically in many ways.
 He endured a great deal of stress, fear, and psychological trauma as a result of that trafficking situation.
 He remains in the United States for reasons directly related to the trafficking because the psychological trauma resulting from the trafficking has prevented him from being able to return to Country and he needs mental healthcare and other support.